Back to Racial Equity Data Hub

-Exploring race-based disparities in how frequently students are referred to law enforcement or held back in school—all of which impacts educational outcomes.
+Exploring race-based disparities in how frequently students are referred to law enforcement or arrested—all of which impacts educational outcomes.

 The data

-This viz includes race-disaggregated 2017-2018 data from the Office of Civil Rights at the U.S. Department of Education (ED) on student referrals to law enforcement, arrests by law enforcement, and student retention (being held back a grade).
+This viz includes race-disaggregated 2017-2018 data from the Office of Civil Rights at the U.S. Department of Education (ED) on student referrals to law enforcement and arrests by law enforcement.
 The public-use data files provided by ED include privacy protections at the school level, but the process used by ED ensures that aggregation to the state level is still accurate.
-This viz shows state-level data.
+This viz shows data at the school-district level.

 The visualization